kng/visionfive2-docker/README.md

 `./shell.sh build_kernel_vf2.sh`
 This also builds modules and installs them in mnt/lib/modules.

+## Busybox rootfs

+Build the rootfs with:
+`./shell.sh build_rootfs.sh`

+If you want to test run it, make sure you have the proper qemu installed `docker run --privileged --rm tonistiigi/binfmt:riscv`<br>
+First build the image with `./rootfs_image.sh` and then start a container shell with `./rootfs_shell.sh`

 ## Podman instead of Docker

 If you're using podman, simply replace the above `build.sh` with `podman_build.sh` and `shell.sh` with `podman_shell.sh`